Particular/docs.particular.net/nservicebus/scalability-and-ha/deploying-to-a-windows-failover-cluster.md

  * The Cluster Name is W2K8-FC (you can see that in the upper left corner of the picture)
  * The MSMQ cluster group's name is MSMQ-1
  * The MSMQ network name is named MSMQ-1 (this is the first resource in the group - under "Name: MSMQ-1").
 We don't actually see the MSMQ Network Name (DNS Name) in this picture - to see it you would have to right click "Name: MSMQ-1" and select "Properties".
-You will see something like (Note - this was taken from another resource):
+Notice something like (Note - this was taken from another resource):

 ![](cluster-properties.png "Cluster Properties")

-NOTE: Under "DNS Name" you will find the MSMQ DNS Name, which may or may not be "MSMQ-1".
+NOTE: Under "DNS Name" find the MSMQ DNS Name, which may or may not be "MSMQ-1".

 ## Installing the clustered distributor services

-Before you can cluster the NServiceBus.Host.exe processes, you need to install them as services on all clustered nodes.
+Before the `NServiceBus.Host.exe` processes can be clustered, they need to be installed services on all clustered nodes.

 Copy the Distributor binary as many times as you have logical queues, and then configure each one as described in the [NServiceBus Distributor](distributor/) page.
 To keep everything straight, the queues are named according to the following convention: